 p.s. #3 - I would greatly appreciate it if you would pray for this One Year Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!

-Bible.org's commentary on the plagues of Exodus titled "The Finger of God" is at this link.
+Bible.org's commentary on today's readings in Isaiah chapter 65 titled "The Lord's Answer: Mercy for Israel" is at this link.

-Bible.org's commentary on today's readings in Matthew chapter 19 titled "Wealth and the Kingdom of Heaven" is at this link.
+Bible.org's commentary on today's readings in Philippians chapter 2 titled "A Few Good Men" is at this link.

-Worship Video: Today's readings reminded me of Mandisa's song "Overcomer:"
+Worship Video: Today's readings remind me of For King & Country’s song "For God is With Us:"

 p.s.
 Download our monthly Small Group study notes for our One Year Bible readings at this link.